-I’m going to place the Yamaha F335’s body & neck ranking at a well deserved seven out of ten for a few particular reasons.
-As I mentioned earlier in this review, it is a fantastically simple made introductory to intermediate level acoustic guitar, but you must remember that you are still in fact only paying under $200 for this product.
+I will place the Yamaha F335’s body & neck ranking at a well dwell-deserved out of ten for a few reasons.
+As I mentioned in this review, it is a simple, made introductory to intermediate-level acoustic guitar.
+However, you must remember that you are only paying under $200 for this product.

-For people unfamiliar with the pricing of musical instruments this might seem like an annoying amount to shell out for one acoustic guitar, but I assure you that for the price that you are paying for this instrument, you are receiving every dollars worth of quality for it.
-Not often in the music world will instruments of ANY kind be this well priced, so when it comes to the F335, there is no better bargain.
+For people unfamiliar with the pricing of musical instruments, this might seem like an annoying amount to shell out for one acoustic guitar.
+Still, I assure you that you are receiving every dollar’s worth of quality for the price you are paying for this instrument.
+Not often will instruments of ANY kind be this well priced in the music world, so there is no better bargain when it comes to the F335.

 So while it is quality enough for a small performance or home demos, when it comes to guitar gear and acoustic guitar gear especially, you get what you pay for.
-And this model certainly delivers it’s under 200 dollar bang for it’s under $200 buck.
+And this model certainly delivers its 200-dollar bang for under $200 buck.

-The hardware on this guitar definitely gets the job done in not only a very effective way but also with a subtle hint of class.
-The gold die-cast tuners work very efficiently when tuning single strings, with locking mechanisms that have held a tuning through even the roughest of strumming.
+The hardware on this guitar gets the job done in a very effective way and with a subtle hint of class.
+The gold die-cast tuners work very efficiently when tuning single strings, with locking mechanisms that hold a tuning through even the roughest strumming.

-A truly well-crafted locking system.
-The best method of attaching a strap to the F335 guitar is noted as using a tie-on strap as it does lack a strap node on the rear, however, in my personal opinion I enjoy a tie-on strap much more over traditional guitar straps for my live performances (another win-win situation!).
+A genuinely well-crafted locking system.
+The best method of attaching a strap to the F335 guitar is noted as using a tie-on strap as it does lack a strap node on the rear; however, in my personal opinion, I enjoy a tie-on strap much more over traditional guitar straps for my live performances (another win-win situation!).

-Price definitely plays a major key in determining the quality of these factors, however, so once again purchasing the F335 still proves to be an excellent choice for this budget.
+Price plays a primary key in determining these factors’ quality, so purchasing the F335 is still an excellent choice for this budget.

-I don’t want this ranking of 8.5/10 to discourage any interested buyers sheerly because it is only a seven out of ten.
-Remember, a five out of ten on the Rock Score Ratings is an absolutely average score so even though it may look like it only scored seventy percent on this test, I assure you it is still holding a quality value of above average.
-Don’t be intimidated by the ranking at all when deciding if the Yamaha F335 is for you or not!
-After all, the tone is in the hands of the player (or so they say) isn’t it?
+I don’t want this ranking of 8.5/10 to discourage any interested buyers because it is only a seven out of ten.
+Remember, a five out of ten on the Rock Score Ratings is an average score, so even though it may look like it only scored seventy percent on this test, I assure you it still holds a quality value of the above average.
+Don’t be intimidated by the ranking when deciding if the Yamaha F335 is for you!
+After all, the tone is in the hands of the player (or so they say).

-The value on this guitar is 100% faithful to the price as I’ve stated numerous times throughout this article and this is where that “you get what you pay for” mentality that I’ve repeatedly been reinforcing comes back into play.
+The guitar’s value is 100% faithful to the price, as I’ve stated numerous times throughout this article, and this is where that “you get what you pay for” mentality that I’ve repeatedly been reinforcing comes into play.

-I’ve decided I’ll be giving this an acoustic an 8/10 for a few reasons.
-One of which reasons being that when it comes to the most straightforward and basic “starter level” guitars, you could technically opt-in for buying an under $100 children’s acoustic (which would most likely receive the ranking of 1 or 2).
-But, the Yamaha F335 Acoustic Guitar is not the same level as those most basic and childish instruments.
+I’ve decided to give this acoustic an 8/10 for a few reasons.
+One of these reasons is that when it comes to the most straightforward and basic “starter level” guitars, you could technically opt-in for buying an under $100 children’s acoustic (which would most likely receive the ranking of 1 or 2).
+But, the Yamaha F335 Acoustic Guitar is not on the same level as those most basic and childish instruments.

-This guitar is above many similar products in both prices, design and functionality even if the very next step up in acoustic guitar products seem to be only a relatively small one.
-This ranking is the fairest ranking for this product in my opinion, as the value should not be measured in dollar value, as it should be measured of quality you receive at that price, and this is exactly why the Yamaha F335 Acoustic Guitar receives the 8/10.
+This guitar is above many similar products in both price, design, and functionality, even if the next step up in acoustic guitar products seems to be only a relatively small one.
+This is the fairest ranking for this product, as the value should not be measured in dollar value but by the quality, you receive at that price, and this is precisely why the Yamaha F335 Acoustic Guitar receives the 8/10.

 Today’s review of the Yamaha F335 will earn this acoustic instrument 8.5 out of our Ten Rock Stars.

-While eight and a half out of ten score rating may not sound like a significant accomplishment, we must take all of the factors into consideration when judging this particular model.
+While eight and a half out of ten score ratings may not sound significant, we must consider all factors when judging this model.
 The F335 boasts some solid attributes with its low-cost accessibility and its beginner-friendly design for playability.
-With these points at hand, it makes itself an excellent selection for the “new to acoustic” type guitar player, or even the intermediate level player looking for a comfortable acoustic to hold them over.
+With these points at hand, it makes itself an excellent selection for the “new to acoustic” type guitar player or even the intermediate-level player looking for a comfortable acoustic to hold them over.

-Where this guitar lacks in “star power” it shines in its accessibility to the common (and uncommon) player, the Yamaha F335 is overall really a well rounded and solid acoustic instrument that definitely earns the “above average” guitar review ranking of eight and a half score out of ten.
+Where this guitar lacks in “star power,” it shines in its accessibility to the common (and uncommon) player; the Yamaha F335 is overall really a well-rounded and solid acoustic instrument that earns the “above average” guitar review ranking of eight and a half score out of ten.